openstreetmap/id-tagging-schema/CONTRIBUTING.md

 ### Integration Testing With iD

-There are two ways to inspect how the your changes to the schmea affect the user experience in the iD editor:
+There are two ways to inspect how your changes to the schema affect the user experience in the iD editor:

 **a.
 Use the PR preview:**